 I laid the Bible aside in my late teens.
 I did not touch it again for decades.
-Even after I rededicated myself to Christ I looked at the Bible as a reference book of sorts.
-It was the place I turned if I needed to verify what God thought about something.
+Even after I rededicated myself to Christ, I looked at the Bible as a reference book of sorts.
+It was where I turned if I needed to verify what God thought about something.
 It was also the place I turned for moral clarity.
 I never believed the propaganda that one needed to read the Bible daily as a way to deepen faith and grow spiritually.
 I thought that was the purpose of church.

 One day I was again in a rush.
 I needed to finish some homework, get to the office, try to make a little money to help pay my tuition and run some errands.
-I got up, worked out, cleaned up, rushed to my desk, pulled up my Bible, opened my journal and made a little joking comment to God.
+I got up, worked out, cleaned up, rushed to my desk, pulled up my Bible, opened my journal, and made a little joking comment to God.

 I said.
 “I’m sorry I hurry through the Bible reading and prayer so often.
 There is just a lot to get done.”
-I finished the passages I was supposed to read, made a journal entry about them and sat back to pray.
+I finished the passages I was supposed to read, made a journal entry about them, and sat back to pray.
 I started to open my mouth, and nothing came out.

 I learned a lesson that morning.
 A lesson I thought I had learned years earlier, but that was obviously not the case.

 He’s always been there.
 He is a part of me.
-He is simply waiting for me join Him now and for eternity.
-I need too quit shutting Him out.
+He is simply waiting for me to join Him now and for eternity.
+I needed to quit shutting Him out.
 To do that, I must remember something Jesus taught.
 He said, “Other seed fell among the thorns; and the thorns grew up with it and choked it out.”
 (Luke 8:7, NASB)

 My job is to quit wandering off into the thorns.
 How about you?

-© S. E. Jackson – 2014
+© S. E. Jackson – 2014 (Edited and Updated-2022)